leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is ptosis surgery expensive?

 ## intent: entropion-condition-oculoplastic
-- What are the complications of entropion?
+- What is entropion?
-- What problems can in-turned eyelids cause?
+- What does entropion mean?
-- What are the complications of entropion?
+- What is in-turning of eyelids called?
+- My eyelids look to be turned inwards, what is it?
+- Is in-turning of my eyelids normal?
-- What are the issues with in-turned eyelids?
+- What is in-turning of the eyelids called?
-- Can entropion affect my vision?
-- Can entropion affect my degree?
+- Please explain what entropion is.
-- Can in-turned eyelashes cause infection?
-- Can I recover from in-turned eyelids?
-- How severe can in-turned eyelids be?
+- Tell me more about entropion.
-- What are the problems with in-turned eyelids?
+- What happens in entropion?
-- What can happen with in-turned eyelids?
+- What do I get with entropion?

 ## intent: entropion-cause-oculoplastic
 - What is the cause of entropion?